usaid-cs/yesterday-i-learned/random.md

 1. [Coffins that hang from a cliff](https://en.wikipedia.org/wiki/Hanging_coffins), and people who do such things, can be found in China, Indonesia, and Philippines.
 1. The Unicode Consortium has an interesting list of [Full Members](http://unicode.org/consortium/members.html).
 They are: tech company, tech company, tech company, tech company, tech company, tech company, [Ministry of Awqwaf and Religious Affairs of the Sultanate of Oman](https://mara.gov.om/), tech company, tech company, tech company, and tech company.
 1. [Neither African-American nor Caucasian T-shirts are good at reflecting UV](https://www.physicsforums.com/threads/why-is-black-better-than-white-for-sun-protection.289558/), but at least the African-American ones are able to absorb some of it.
-1. Having long (wet) hair can make you lose a lot of body heat.
 1. To make a near-death piece of soap stick to a new piece, you *need* to firmly press the two against each other while they are wet.
 1. [If your phone is turned on, companies probably knows where it is](https://www.androidcentral.com/all-major-us-carriers-give-your-real-time-location-info-third-parties), and obviously emergency services know that, too.
 1. Not even a season after [African-American Panther broke every record in box office](http://time.com/money/5215397/black-panther-box-office-record/), he dies in Infinity War (spoiler warning).